|Homepage:||Click to visit|

 Students are required to take the equivalent of 15 CSU units per semester.

 Students pay the same tuition for China: Language & Culture at Peking University as the tuition paid for their home CSU campus.
-For more information on costs including accommodations, travel, and other expenses see the Budget Estimates above.
+For more information on costs including accommodations, travel, and other expenses see the Budget Estimates at the top of the brochure page.

 The China: Language & Culture at Peking University program is affiliated with Peking University (PKU), a major research university located in Beijing.
 The university, which was founded in 1898, is consistently listed as one of the highest ranked universities in China.

 Students in the CSU IP China: Language and Culture at Peking University program take Chinese language and culture courses at PKU’s School of Chinese as a Second Language (SCSL).
 Chinese language courses are offered at the elementary, intermediate, and advanced levels.
 Students take a language placement exam upon arrival to determine their level.
 All students are required to take conversation, reading and writing courses.
 Students may also take Listening in Chinese, Writing Chinese Characters, Newspaper Readings, and other special subjects in Chinese economics, history, music, politics, and religion.